AWW...YOU THOUGHT RACING WAS JUST FOR MEN, DIDN'T YOU?

 Drive to Survive proved women can be freaking fanatic about racing – 40% of F1 viewers and ticket buyers are women.
 The female audience exists.
 We just need to connect it to WOMEN in racing.

-People have maligned your social media skills forever.
-Time to show the world what you can do to help women compete against the men!
+If people have maligned your social media interest, time to show the world what you can do to help women compete in a man’s world!

 CLICK.
 SHARE.
 REPEAT.